kdorfmanUMN/GANs_SCFT/README.md

 - **Data Generation:** <br>

 The raw density data are extracted from SCFT trajectories that converge to five known network phases: single gyroid, single diamond, single primitive, double gyroid, and double primitive.
-The inputs and outputs of the SCFT simulations are provided in [Data Repository for U of M (DRUM)](link).
+The initial guesses and example SCFT simulation are provided in [Data Repository for U of M (DRUM)](https://hdl.handle.net/11299/257550).

 - **Data Augmentation:** <br>